-FUNCTIONS WITHIN THE CHANNEL SETUP MENU-To copy, delete or edit a channel, highlight the desired channel in the Channel Setup menu and do one of two things:
+FUNCTIONS WITHIN THE CHANNEL SETUP MENU -To copy, delete or edit a channel, highlight the desired channel in the Channel Setup menu and do one of two things:

-- Press Fine if you want to copy the selected channel or delete this or other channels.
-See Copying or Deleting a Channel below. - Press → if you want to edit channel setups (i.e., non-image related parameters) for the selected channel.
+- Press Func if you want to copy the selected channel or delete this or other channels.
+See Copying or Deleting a Channel below. - Press if you want to edit channel setups (i.e., non-image related parameters) for the selected channel.
 See Editing a Channel Setup, below.

-Copying or Deleting Channels TO COPY A CHANNEL, highlight the desired channel in the Channel Setup menu, then press is to go to the Channel Copy/Delete submenu.
-Select "Copy" and press is dentified with the next available number from 01-50.
-If you change your mind and do not want to copy the current channel, press is a quick method for creating numerous channels, each of which can then be edited and adjusted for a variety of presentations in the future.
+Copying or ➤ Deleting Channels

+TO COPY A CHANNEL, highlight the desired channel in the Channel Setup menu, then press to go to the Channel Copy/Delete submenu.
+Select "Copy" and press-a new channel will be created.
+It is identical to original, which still remains, but it is identified with the next available number from 01-50.
+If you change your mind and do not want to copy the current channel, press to cancel and return to the previous menu.
+Copying channels is a quick method for creating numerous channels, each of which can then be edited and adjusted for a variety of presentations in the future.